 NPS provides brands with broader, high-level insights, whereas CSAT allows a brand to analyze specific customer engagements on a more granular level.
 NPS reflects a customer's overall satisfaction with a SaaS company, and degree of brand loyalty.
 CSAT in comparison, is more specific and reflects short-term happiness after a company interaction.

 When and How Should You Use NPS and CSAT?

 For SaaS companies and Customer Success managers to get the most out of NPS and CSAT, it's essential to use these surveys in scenarios where they are likely to return the most value.

 While NPS is a simple, proven metric for measuring customer loyalty, it's not robust enough to provide in-depth insights about precisely where someone needs help in their customer journey.
 CSAT is better suited for the task of gathering deeper, actionable metrics that a company can use to address problems and improve customer service.

-The best timing for when to present surveys differs between these two metrics too.
-NPS is best used after a customer transaction, at the end of the buying journey.
+The best timing for when to present surveys differs between these two metrics as well.
+NPS is best used after a customer transaction, orat the end of the buying journey.
 The simplicity of the survey makes it easy to deploy and increases the odds that it will receive a response.
 By sending NPS surveys regularly, brands can track customer happiness and loyalty over time.

-Vitally's NPS add-on is NPS rebuilt for Customer Success—show NPS surveys to specific accounts, analyze NPS scores across business, and setup alerts for businesses with dissatisfied account owners or low scores.
-Learn more when you get started with a free, personalized demo today!
+Vitally's NPS add-on is NPS rebuilt for Customer Success, helping you show NPS surveys to specific accounts, analyze NPS scores across business, and set up alerts for businesses with dissatisfied account owners or low scores.
+Get started with a free, personalized demo today!